 The Department of Internal Medicine provides professional services to patients needing diagnosis, treatment, and management of diseases and conditions related to the internal organs and systems of the body.
-Internal Medicine sub-specialties include Infectious Disease and Pulmonology.
+Internal Medicine sub-specialties include:

-Our team comprises two physicians, two medical officers, four interns and, on average, 18 nursing staff.
+Our team comprises two physicians, two medical officers, four intern doctors and, on average, 18 nursing staff.